a-b-street/docs/book/src/howto/new_city.md

 .osm file.
 Unless it updates the `<bounds/>` element, A/B Street will clip out anything extra.
 The best approach is to explicitly specify the boundary with `--oneshot_clip`.

+If you have an Osmosis boundary file, you can figure out the smallest Geofabrik region that contains it: `cargo run --bin pick_geofabrik your_boundary.poly`

 ## Including the city to A/B street more permanently